Facing an annoying acne problem again? Or a rash? But maybe it’s something else, like an allergy, or even butt acne?

-Same goes for exfoliation.
-Some products (these are usually gels or masks) can contain beads that are too sharp, too hard or in general, too abrasive.
-You can actually damage your skin if you got the wrong product or your skin is sensitive.
+The same goes for exfoliation.
+Some products can contain beads that are too sharp, too hard, or too abrasive.
+You can actually damage your skin if you use the wrong product or if your skin is sensitive.
 So, do your research and be careful.

 Tea tree oil has powerful antibacterial properties, making it a good choice for people with acne.

-And besides, honey is one of the best - and safest - skin care treatments!
-Take the time and prepare yourself a nice, sweet, sticky honey mask.
+Honey is one of the best - and safest - skin care treatments!
+Take the time to prepare yourself a nice, sweet, sticky honey mask.
 It will rejuvenate your skin but it won’t dry it!

-If you’re on a limited budget, prioritize buying a good toner and cleanser.
+If you’re on a limited budget, prioritize buying a good toner and a gentle cleanser.
 Then follow up with a good mask and moisturizer (ideally, oil-free).

 Being gentle with your face applies to applying toners and moisturizers as well.
-Don’t rub your face while washing, and don’t rub your face while applying skin care products.
+Don’t rub your face while washing, and don’t rub your face while applying products.
 Simple!

 Wanna reduce a swollen pimple?
-Try holding an ice cube on it and see what happens.
+Try holding an ice cube to the skin's surface and see what happens.
 Sometimes the simplest skincare tips are the best.

 Spot treatments, as the name might tell you, are intended to be applied to the affected spots only.
 However, there are exceptions.
 For example, you can use some spot treatments on areas that have cleared or are known to be prone to acne as a means of prevention.

 If you want to prevent acne and protect your skin, it’s good to avoid tanning oils.
-They’re oily and can clog your pores, which is a recipe for acne.
+They’ll result in clogged pores, which is a recipe for acne.

-People with combination skin should avoid putting skin care products or acne creams on healthy parts of the skin that haven’t broken out.
-These products can irritate your otherwise healthy skin, so it's better to do a patch test before using them.
+People with combination skin should avoid putting acne creams on healthy parts of the skin that haven’t broken out.
+These products can irritate your skin, so it's better to do a patch test before using them.
 So if it ain’t broke - don’t try to fix it.

-Washing your face too much can cause it to dry, which can also cause acne by making your skin overproduce oil.
-But if you already have acne, it will almost surely make them worse.
-So, be careful about overdoing things.
+Washing your face too much can cause it to dry out, which can result in extra oil production.
+But if you already have acne, it will almost surely make it worse.

 Avoid applying too much cleanser or using it too often.
-That’s because cleansers contain ingredients that, while effective in cleaning your skin safely, can also cause it to become too dry.
+That’s because cleansers contain ingredients that, while effective in cleaning safely, can also cause your skin barrier to become too dry.
 Moderation is key.
 Look for a cleanser with hydrating ingredients.

-When shopping for skin care products is the phrase “non-comedogenic.”
-That means that the product you’re looking at won’t clog your pores - which is exactly what you need for flawless skin!
+When shopping for skin products, look for the phrase “non-comedogenic.”
+That means that the product won’t result in clogged pores - which is exactly what you need for beautiful skin!

 Coffee is one of the more popular offenders when it comes to aggravating acne.
 While coffee doesn’t cause acne on its own, it comes with a whole array of “buddies” that hamper the maintenance of your skin health and can worsen your acne.
 So maybe don’t quit coffee, but see if it’s making your acne worse and tone it down.

-Avoid using washcloths or towels for cleaning your face.
-No matter how much you wash them, sometimes the mere fact of washing them exposes them to a bunch of bacteria.
-Always go for sterile products, like antiseptic gels, hand gels, sterile paper napkins or wet wipes.
+Avoid using washcloths or towels to clean your face.
+No matter how much you wash them, sometimes washing them exposes them to a bunch of bacteria.
+Always go for sterile products, like antiseptic gels, hand gels, sterile paper napkins, or wet wipes.

 Acne can take a few days to develop.
 This means that you can either slow down or even stop the process early on.
 Washing and cleaning your face while the pimple is still forming can have beneficial effects.

-You should think twice about buying products that claim to cover, camouflage or tint your acne.
-They usually contain extra chemicals that will clog your pores, and besides, they don’t cover pimples that well.
+You should think twice about buying products that claim to cover, camouflage, or tint your acne.
+They usually contain extra chemicals that will clog your pores, and they don’t cover pimples that well.
 Just chill and be yourself.